flaviostutz/schelly/README.md

 * RETENTION_YEARLY - retention config for years
 format "header1=contents1,header2=contents2"
 * WEBHOOK_BODY - custom data to be sent as body for webhook calls to backup backends
-* GRACE\_TIME\_SECONDS - when trying to run a new backup task, if a previous task is still running because it dIDn't finish yet, check for this parameter. if time elapsed for the running task is greater than this parameter, try to cancel it by emitting a DELETE webhook and start the new task, else mark the new task as SKIPPED and keep the running task as is.
+* GRACE\_TIME\_SECONDS - when trying to run a new backup task, if a previous task is still running because it didn't finish yet, check for this parameter. if time elapsed for the running task is greater than this parameter, try to cancel it by emitting a DELETE webhook and start the new task, else mark the new task as SKIPPED and keep the running task as is.

+# REST API

+  - ```GET /backups```
+    - Query backups managed by Schelly
+    - Request body: none
+    - Request header: none
+    - Response body: json

+      ```
+        {
+           id:{same id as returned by underlying webhook on backup creation},
+           status:{backup-status}
+           start_time:{time of backup trigger on webhook}
+           end_time:{time of backup finish detection}
+           custom_data:{data returned from webhook}
+           tags: {array of tags}
+        }
+      ```
+      - status must be one of:
+          - 'running' - backup is not finished yet
+          - 'available' - backup has completed successfuly

+      - tags may be: 'minutely', 'hourly', 'daily', 'weekly', 'monthly', 'yearly'

+    - Status code 201 if created successfuly

+  - ```POST /backups```
+    - Trigger a new backup now
+    - Request body: none
+    - Request header: none
+    - Response body: json

+      ```
+        {
+           id:{same id as returned by underlying webhook on backup creation},
+           status:{backup-status}
+           start_time:{time of backup trigger on webhook}
+           end_time:{time of backup finish detection}
+           custom_data:{data returned from webhook}
+        }
+      ```
+      - status must be one of:
+          - 'running' - backup is not finished yet
+          - 'available' - backup has completed successfuly

+    - Status code 201 if created successfuly

 # Webhook spec

+will be invoked when Schelly needs to create/delete a backup on a backend server

 The webhook server must expose the following REST endpoints: